In this article

 4. Sustainability

 The initial excitement of using ChatGPT fades within weeks.
-Without a structured approach — defined use cases, trained team members, and measured outcomes — most DIY AI adoption quietly dies.
+Without a structured approach: defined use cases, trained team members, and measured outcomes: most DIY AI adoption quietly dies.
 Three months later, everyone's back to doing things the old way.
+BCG's data backs this pattern up: 74% of organizations struggle to achieve and scale AI value, even after initial enthusiastic adoption.[1]

 When to DIY vs. When to Get Help